-An extraordinary structure made of cardboard, tape and community spirit will be created in Knowsley in what is a cultural-first.
+An extraordinary structure made of cardboard, tape and community spirit is being created in Knowsley in what is a cultural-first.

 This is a once in a lifetime opportunity to work alongside French artist Olivier Grossetȇte and his artistic team.
 You don’t need any special skills – just plenty of enthusiasm and passion to be part of a great team.